 The RHC Child Development Center atmosphere is intentionally designed to help children grow emotionally, intellectually, socially, and physically.
 We value and nurture relationships.
 Every child is treated as an individual and is provided with a diverse and responsive environment.
-We use a research-based curriculum that understands the developmental stages of children's growth.
-The CA Preschool Learning Foundations serve as the basis for our curriculum plans.
+We use a researchbased curriculum that understands the developmental stages of children's growth.
+Our program is committed to providing high-quality, developmentally appropriate care and education for all children, from infancy through preschool.
+To support this, our curriculum is aligned with California's staterecommended learning foundations and research-based practices tailored to each age group.
 Daily routines are changed to accommodate the needs of the current children in the classroom and are posted outside of the classrooms on the parent board and handed out at Family Orientation.